Therapy for Grief and Loss

 How therapy can help with grief

 Grief doesn’t usually need advice.
-It needs room.
+It needs room, and understanding.

 Therapy can offer a place where your grief does not need to be rushed, explained away, or sanded down for the comfort of others.